Greek Mythology-Themed Halloween Costumes for Couples

 She tried to resist, but was unable to as even she was curious as to why her husband refused to let her see him.

-During her travels, she came across one of Demeter's (Ceres in Roman Mythology) temples, and, after helping the goddess, she was told to go straight to Aphrodite.
+During her travels, she came across one of Demeter's (the goddess of agriculture and the harvest; known as Ceres in Roman Mythology) temples, and, after helping the goddess, she was told to go straight to Aphrodite.

-Eros (Cupid), the god of desire and attraction
+Eros or Cupid, the god of desire and attraction

 After Cupid woke her up, he sent her back to his mother with the box.
 He then headed to Mount Olympus, the abode of the gods, to speak to Zeus, asking for his help so he could be with Psyche.